Reset filters

 Author(s): Savary P; Lessard JP; Peres-Neto PR;

 Dispersal has a key role in shaping spatial patterns of biodiversity, yet its spatial heterogeneity is often overlooked in biodiversity analyses and management strategies.
-Properly parameterised heterogeneous dispersal networks capture the complex interplay ...
+Properly parameterised heterogeneous dispersal networks capture the complex interplay between landscape structure and species-specific dispersal capacities.
+However, this heterogeneity ...

 Article GUID: 37891075